How to Set Up an AI Voice Agent for Your Business in 2026

-Most business owners who ask how to set up an AI voice agent are expecting a process that looks something like signing up for a SaaS tool.
+Setting up an AI voice agent for your business takes anywhere from a couple of hours for a bare-bones demo to four to six weeks for a fully tested, integrated production deployment — and the gap between those two numbers is the part most guides gloss over.
+Business owners who ask how to set up an AI voice agent are usually expecting a process that looks like signing up for a SaaS tool.
 The reality is closer to onboarding a new employee — one who needs to learn your scripts, your systems, and your edge cases before they can handle calls reliably.
 This guide walks you through the actual phases, so you know what is coming and can budget your time and expectations accordingly.

 Phase 1: Define the Problem First (Days 1–5)